Pirate Jim's medallion has been found!

-Around 9 a.m.
-Thursday morning, Sandy Chapin and her family pulled back a tree branch on the south side of the Family Aquatic Center to reveal Pirate Jim's medallion.
+YORK — Around 9 a.m.
+Thursday morning, Sandy Chapin and her family pulled back a tree branch on the south side of the York Family Aquatic Center to reveal Pirate Jim’s medallion.

-She and her family have been participating in the YNT Treasure Hunt for the last 12 years and were happy to have finally found it.
+She and her family have been participating in the York News-Times Treasure Hunt for the last 12 years and were happy to have finally found it.

 (0) comments